 According to research from the University of Baltimore, the volume of click fraud averages around 14% globally.
 And from our own data, we’ve seen this rising to over 60% for some particularly competitive industries.

-Yup, that means that 60% of paid clicks on some ads campaigns are not even real customers (or even people).
+Yes, that means that 60% of paid clicks on some ad campaigns are not even real customers (or even people), which in many cases also means a higher cost per visit (CPV).